nifey/nifey.github.io/content/post/paper_tlbdr.md

 ## Implementation {#implementation}

-There are a few things about the source code that I found interesting.
+There are a few things about the [source code](https://github.com/vusec/tlbdr) that I found interesting.

--   First is that since OSes don't allow userspace processes to desynchronize TLBs, the source code consists of a kernel module which performs PTE swapping to perform TLB desynchronization.
+-   First, since OSes don't allow userspace processes to desynchronize TLBs, they use a Linux kernel module to perform TLB desynchronization by swapping the PTEs of (virtually) adjacent pages.
--   To reduce interferance from other processes and interrupts, the module disables kernel premption when performing experiments.
-It uses the following two functions (which I believe are functions defined in the Linux kernel source code) to do that.
+-   To reduce interference from other processes and interrupts, the module disables kernel preemption when performing experiments.
+It uses the following two functions (which I believe are functions defined in the Linux kernel source code) to do that:

-    ```nil
+    ```C
       raw_local_irq_restore(flags);
       preempt_enable();
     ```
 -   In trigger.c, the program allocates a large buffer and writes some data to each page to uniquely identify the physical page.
 I thought this would be some integer that denotes the page number, but I found this:

-    ```nil
+    ```C
       //Write an identifier to each unique physcial page
       //The identifier will be returned when this code is executed
       volatile unsigned char *p1;